How to Build Your Own Skis or Snowboard: A Guide

 There’s a few steps involved:

-- Build the equipment needed to make a ski.
+- Build the shop equipment

 - Design the ski

-- Prepare the materials.
+- Prepare the materials

-1. Building the equipment
+1. Building the Equipment

 Edge Bender – The edges of the skis need to be pre-bent to match the shape of the base, and then they are temporarily glued to the base with superglue until it is time to press the ski.
 My edge bender is a modified pair of end-nippers that I ground such that the nippers have a curvature in them.
+In this picture, you can see my modified end nippers bending the edges to shape for a recent snowboard build:

-2. Determine Your Shape and Flex Profile
+2. Designing Your Ride: Determine Your Shape and Flex Profile

 Start by defining the geometry of your ski or snowboard.
 This includes the overall length, the width at the tip, waist, and tail, and the running length.
 These dimensions determine how your ski will turn, float, and handle different snow conditions.